Cold laser therapy is a newer procedure with several advantages and disadvantages.

 Laser therapy also does not involve taking any medications, and many patients prefer to avoid taking medications.
 Studies have so far found that cold laser therapy does not have serious side effects when used properly by a doctor.

-- Read more about the advantages and disadvantages of Medications for Back and Neck Pain
+- Read more about the advantages and disadvantages of Medications for Back Pain and Neck Pain

 Potential Cold Laser Therapy Disadvantages